Toggle: English / Spanish

 High levels of apoCII may be due to:

-Low apoCII levels are seen in persons with a rare condition called familial apoprotein CII deficiency.
-This causes chylomicronemia syndrome.
+Low apoCII levels are seen in people with a rare condition called familial apoprotein CII deficiency.
+This causes chylomicronemia syndrome, another condition in which the body does not break down fats normally.

 Veins and arteries vary in size from one patient to another and from one side of the body to the other.
 Obtaining a blood sample from some people may be more difficult than from others.